sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 ### Zerocopy

-In order to facilitate conversion between slices of bytes and our flat data structures we used the zerocopy crate.
-In practice this meant adding the IntoBytes and FromBytes traits to our flat representations, and specifying their byte representations using the repr attribute.
+In order to facilitate conversion between slices of bytes and our flat data structures we used the [`zerocopy`](https://docs.rs/zerocopy/latest/zerocopy/) crate.
+In practice, this meant adding the [`IntoBytes`](https://docs.rs/zerocopy/latest/zerocopy/trait.IntoBytes.html) and [`FromBytes`](https://docs.rs/zerocopy/latest/zerocopy/trait.FromBytes.html) traits to our flat representations, and specifying their byte representations using Rust's [`repr` attribute](https://doc.rust-lang.org/nomicon/repr-rust.html).
 It ended up being quite challenging to get this working.
-Zerocopy was quite finicky about what was allowable in a struct using the zerocopy traits.
-We ended up needing to create new “extra-flat” versions of many of our data structures to get this to work and experimenting with different repr options.
-For instance we discovered that zerocopy could not convert pairs of `u32`s, or `Option`s to bytes, so we needed to create a new `I32Pair` struct that itself implemented the zerocopy traits (`I32` as opposed to `u32` because we used -1 to represent the case where the `Option` is None).
+Zerocopy was quite finicky about what was allowable in a struct using the `zerocopy` traits.
+We ended up needing to create new “extra-flat” versions of many of our data structures to get this to work and experimenting with different `repr` options.
+For instance we discovered that `zerocopy` could not convert pairs of `u32`s, or `Option`s to bytes, so we needed to create a new `I32Pair` struct that itself implemented the `zerocopy` traits (`i32` as opposed to `u32` because we used `-1` to represent the case where the `Option` is `None`).
 We probably could have used these extra-flat data structures everywhere, rather than converting between multiple versions, but since we had written most of our flattening logic using the original data structures we decided to stick with using new extra-flat versions.

-Our final representation of a function that worked with zerocopy:
+Our final representation of a function that worked with `zerocopy`:

 ```Rust
 #[repr(packed)]